-This is Erciş and we’re on the northwest shores of Van Gölü (Lake Van), looking over one of the lake’s tributaries.
+This is Erciş and we’re on the northeast shores of Van Gölü (Lake Van), looking over one of the lake’s tributaries.

 Of course, Erciş is more well known for the horrendous earthquake in 2011 that killed hundreds of people, so it felt quite strange to be walking along a peaceful river amongst the wildflowers.